-We follow the David Weatherly scheme, which inspires pupils’ curiosity to know more about the past through enquiry.
+We plan lessons, supported by David Weatherly and The Historical Association, to suit our community, which inspires pupils’ curiosity to know more about the past through enquiry.
 Teaching equips pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.

 History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

 Where possible we draw on our local environment and visitors to bring History to life for our children.

 All classes studied History during term 1, where they produced some brilliant work in school, as well as homework.
 Year 1 went on a trip to Dover Transport Museum.
 Year 4 explored St. Augustine's Abbey.
 Year 6 had a visit from a World War 2 pilot.

 How has travel and transport changed over time?

 Lots of amazing things to see and do at the Dover Transport Museum, to bring learning to life.

 Year 1 created a timeline over the term of vehicles, they were amazed at the changes in bikes.